-Increased sustainability of fishing practices and tools;
+Increased sustainability of fishing practices and tools and enhanced implementation of eco-system-based approaches as outlined in the Common Fisheries Policy (CFP);

 Measurable socio-economic benefits for local communities, skill development and job creation;

-Enhanced governance in the co-management of ecosystems and resources at local and basin level and overall strengthened Mission governance framework.
+Enhanced governance in the co-management of ecosystems and resources at local and basin level and overall strengthened Mission governance framework;

+Improved cross-border coordination in fish movement data collection and exchange.

 Scope: The Communication of the Commission on “A vision for agriculture and food sectors - Shaping together an attractive EU farming and food sector for future generations” highlights the strategic importance of fisheries for the Union and the role fishers play, as custodians of nature, for the protection and resilience of our ocean, waters, and biodiversity.
+Equally important are the objectives and actions set out in the EU Action Plan: Protecting and restoring marine ecosystems for sustainable and resilient fisheries.

 Proposals under this topic are expected to show how activities and results will contribute to achieve both Mission objective 1 – Protect and restore marine and freshwater ecosystems and biodiversity, and Mission objective 3 – Sustainable, carbon-neutral and circular blue economy.

 The goal is to further develop adaptive co-management approaches to reconcile fisheries with the environment sustainability, ensuring the long-term viability of both marine and/or freshwater ecosystems and local livelihoods.
 This approach promotes a harmonious relationship between fishers and coastal communities, fostering a more sustainable and inclusive management of marine resources.
+Co-management approaches should incorporate long-term participatory ecological monitoring, engaging fishers directly in data collection and contributing to a continuous assessment of ecosystem health and fisheries sustainability.

+Proposals should address all following issues:

-Proposals should focus on empowering small-scale fishers, including recreational fishers, towards a transition to sustainable fisheries by engaging and involving them in co-management of the marine and freshwaters ecosystems and resources, in particular in protected areas and reserves.
-Proposals are expected to show active involvement of fishers since the start of the project.
+focus on empowering fishers, including small-scale and recreational fishers, towards a transition to sustainable fisheries by engaging and involving them in co-management of the marine and freshwaters ecosystems and resources, in particular in protected areas and reserves where fishing is allowed;

+show active involvement of fishers since the start of the project;

-Projects are expected to test and demonstrate on the ground sustainable and inclusive science-based approaches and solutions for the co-management of marine and freshwaters resources.
+test and demonstrate on the ground sustainable and inclusive science-based approaches and solutions for the co-management of marine and freshwaters resources.

-Active engagement of fishers in habitat protection and restoration could include e.g.: regenerative practices; ecosystem management approaches; measures for prevention and control of invasive species; fish stock recovery plans; sustainable low-impact fishing operations and tools; multipurpose use of marine space as well as citizen science actions to raise fishers’ awareness and involve them in all steps from data collection to their assessment and use.
+Active engagement of fishers in habitat protection and restoration could include e.g.: regenerative practices; ecosystem management approaches; measures for prevention and control of invasive species; fish stock recovery plans; sustainable low-impact fishing operations, technologies and tools; multipurpose use of marine space as well as citizen science actions to raise fishers’ awareness and involve them in all steps from data collection to their assessment and use.

 Each proposal should identify explicitly the basin being addressed, i.e.: 1.
 Atlantic and Arctic sea basin or 2.
 Mediterranean Sea basin or 3.
 Baltic and North Sea basin or 4.
 Danube River basin, including Black Sea.
 Only one basin per proposal should be addressed.

-The effectiveness and efficiency of the measures proposed should be demonstrated in at least 5 sites in three different Member States or Associated Countries per basin.
+The effectiveness and efficiency of the measures proposed must be demonstrated in at least 5 demonstration sites in three different Member States or Associated Countries per basin.

-The active involvement of fishers in the demonstration activities is crucial to tailor the solutions to specific conditions and to ensure that their knowledge, needs and expectations are taken in due account.
+The active involvement of fishers in the testing/demonstration activities is crucial to tailor the solutions to specific conditions and to ensure that their knowledge, needs and expectations are taken in due account.

 Training and communication activities addressing fishers and relevant stakeholders, including local/regional authorities, should be also included to build capacity and promote sustainable developments and business opportunities at local level, including in relation to impact of climate change on resource availability.
+The involvement of Social Science and Humanities (SSH) experts might be useful for these activities.
+Proposals should also consider the gender dimension in the implementation of the activities.